 The Company's Global Medical Office, which seeks to optimize medical treatments and clinical processes within the Company and supports both Care Delivery and Care Enablement, is centrally managed and its profit and loss are allocated to the segments.
 Similarly, the Company allocates costs related primarily to headquarters' overhead charges, including accounting and finance as well as certain human resources, legal and IT costs, as the Company believes that these costs are attributable to the segments and used in the allocation of resources to Care Delivery and Care Enablement.
 These costs are allocated at budgeted amounts, with the difference between budgeted and actual figures recorded at the corporate level.
 However, certain costs, which relate mainly to shareholder activities, management activities, global internal audit and the remeasurement of certain investments are not allocated to a segment but are accounted for as corporate expenses.
 These activities do not fulfill the definition of a segment according to IFRS 8, Operating Segments and are reported separately as Corporate (Corporate).
 Financing is a corporate function which is not controlled by the operating segments.
-Therefore, the Company does not include income taxes as it believes taxes are outside the segments' control.
+Therefore, the Company does not include interest expense relating to financing as a segment measurement.
+In addition, the Company does not include income taxes as it believes taxes are outside the segments' control.